 On August 12, 2016, the Company completed a non-brokered private placement ("Private Placement") raising total proceeds of CDN\$500,000.
-The Private Placement consisted of the sale of 10,000,000 units ("Units") at a price of CDN\$0.05 with each Unit comprising one common share of the Company and one half-share purchase warrant ("Warrant").
+The Private Placement consisted of the sale of 10,000,000 units ("Units") at a price of CDN\$0.05 with each Unit comprising one common share of the Company and one half-share purchase warrant.
 Each full warrant is exercisable for one additional share of the Company's common stock for two years at a conversion price of CDN\$0.10, subject to an acceleration provision triggered if, at any time after November 30, 2016, the Company's common shares have a closing price on the TSX Venture Exchange at or above a price of CDN\$0.20 per share for a period of 10 consecutive trading days.
-A total of 5,000,000 Warrants were issued pursuant to the Private Placement as part of the Units.
+A total of 5,000,000 warrants were issued pursuant to the Private Placement.
+The two-year term for exercising the warrants above has recently been extended for an additional two years to August 12, 2020.